deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 > </details>

-> Table 1 presents the different types of knowledge included in the CBT-QA dataset, example question-answer pairs for each type, and their corresponding distributions in the test set.
+> The table presents the types of knowledge included in the CBT-QA dataset, example questions and answers, and the percentage distribution of each type in the test set.

 {{< table-caption >}}